 Bachelor of Arts in Architecture (BAA)

-The Bachelor of Arts in Architecture (BAA) program has two concentrations:
+The Bachelor of Arts in Architecture (BAA) program has three concentrations:

 Pre-Professional Architecture Concentration: this prepares students for a two-year professionally accredited Master of Architecture (MArch) degree.
 This is the concentration for those who know they want to become a licensed architect.